stripe-samples/saving-card-without-payment/server/python/README.md

-# Saving cards without payment
+# Name of sample

 ## Requirements

-- Python 3 (TODO: Make this run with Python 2.7)
+- Python 3
 - [Configured .env file](../README.md)

 ## How to run